Zeaphon/formation/Solutions/ConsumerProductCalculator.md

 # Assess Environmental Impact of Consumer Products

-Note: Similar to CarbonFootrintCalculator.md Idea
+Note: Similar to [Carbon Footprint Calculator](CarbonFootprintCalculator.md) Idea

 Have a sort of app/website/etc that is linked to a database with product's environmental information.
 A user can simply scan the barcode of any product the want to purchase, and the app will display -

 1. Any environmental certifications of the company that sold the product (e.g. [Rainforest alliance](http://www.rainforest-alliance.org/faqs/what-does-rainforest-alliance-certified-mean) )
 2. The 'calculated' environmental impact of the product (carbon footprint, etc)
 3. Any alternative & more environmentally friendly products of the same type.